stereobooster/react-fsm-example/README.md

-# React example

-## Demonstration of how to convert Redux to FSM with the help of types
+# Pragmatic types: How to turn Redux to Finite State Machine with the help of types

+## What we want to do

-Task: we have a form where user enter can enter data, as soon as the user submits the form we need to show a spinner while AJAX request is running, as soon as AJAX request finishes show results in case of success or error in case of failure of the AJAX request.
+We want to build a form where the user can enter data, as soon as the user submits the form we need to show a loading state while AJAX request is running, as soon as AJAX request finishes show results in case of success or error in case of failure of the AJAX request.

+Let's create a "classical" reducer for this task and "Finite State Machine" reducer so we can compare.
+Full code is in this repository.

-### "Classical" reducer
+## "Classical" reducer

 This is how "classical" reducer can look like: